Ninedarter/Cars-managing-system/README.md

 - Car Information Updates: Update essential car information such as mileage, technical expiration dates, and insurance dates.
 Maintain accurate records for your vehicles.

+#  Getting Started
+1.To get started with the Car Management System, follow these steps:

+1.Clone the Repository: Clone this repository to your local machine using git clone.

+1.Set Up the Database: Configure the database settings (MySQL, PostgreSQL, etc.) to store user accounts, car details, and expenses.

+1.Build and Run: Compile the Java application and launch it.
+Make sure to set up the necessary dependencies, such as database connectors.

+1.Register a User: Create your user account within the application.

+1.Add Cars: Start adding your vehicles to the system, providing all the required information.

+1.Track Expenses: Log maintenance and fuel expenses for each car, enabling accurate expense monitoring.

+1.View Charts: Explore the monthly expense charts to gain insights into your spending habits.

+1.Update Car Info: Periodically update car information to reflect the latest details accurately.